Chart Color Schemes

 Turramurra demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Turramurra is significantly higher than broader benchmarks.
-56.9% of residents aged 15+ have university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 34.6%, followed by postgraduate qualifications (18.4%) and graduate diplomas (3.9%).
-Vocational pathways account for 18.1%.
+Educational attainment in Turramurra is notably higher than national and state averages.
+As of the latest data (2016), 56.9% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are the most common, at 34.6%, followed by postgraduate qualifications (18.4%) and graduate diplomas (3.9%).
+Vocational pathways account for 18.1% of qualifications among those aged 15 and above - advanced diplomas make up 10.4% and certificates 7.7%.

 Frequently Asked Questions - Education